-5. Experimental Flow and Results
+5 Experimental Flow and Results

 We start by first characterizing the display and backlight of our PDAs.
 This is performed by displaying images of different solid gray levels on the handhelds and capturing snapshots of the screen with a digital camera.
 Three devices with different LCD technology were used in our experiments: iPaQ 3650 and Zaurus SL-5600 (reflective display, CCFL backlight) and iPaQ 5555 (transflective display, LED backlight).
 For actual implementation and power measurements, we chose the iPaQ 5555, which is the newest and has a more efficient backlight technology.
 We noticed that for this particular handheld, the measured luminance was almost linear with the luminance of the image (Figure 7), but not linear with the backlight level (Figure 8).
 Each display technology showed a different transfer characteristic.
+Results from other PDAs can be found in the appendix A.1.
 The luminance-backlight transfer function allows us to compute the backlight level needed to achieve a desired luminance level during playback and is essential in order to minimize the degradation introduced by the compensation scheme.